withastro/docs/src/pages/en/guides/markdown-content.md

 ## Markdown and MDX Pages

-Astro treats any `.md`, `.markdown` or `.mdx` file inside of the `/src/pages/` directory as a page.
+Astro treats any `.md` (or alternative supported extension) or `.mdx` file inside of the `/src/pages/` directory as a page.
 Placing a file in this directory, or any sub-directory, will automatically build a page route using the pathname of the file.

 📚 Read more about Astro's [file-based routing](/en/core-concepts/routing/).